aneasystone/github-trending/README.md

 ## Javascript

+* 【2025-12-15】[ChinaGodMan / UserScripts](https://github.com/ChinaGodMan/UserScripts) - 🐒一些修改自网络的油猴脚本 Some Tampermonkey scripts modified from the internet
 * 【2025-12-14】[asyncapi / spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.
 * 【2025-12-09】[thedotmack / claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.
 * 【2025-12-05】[ollm / OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node.js and using Electron